 With this in mind, read again the core grievance of the Harper’s Magazine letter: “But it is now all too common to hear calls for swift and severe retribution in response to perceived transgressions of speech and thought.
 More troubling still, institutional leaders, in a spirit of panicked damage control, are delivering hasty and disproportionate punishments instead of considered reforms.”
-In other words, the defining feature of cancel culture is that the rules of the game are uncertain and could change instantaneously.
+In other words, the defining feature of cancel culture is the perception that the rules of the game are uncertain and could change instantaneously.

 The rule, attack the idea, not the person, is giving way to a new standard, you are who you surround yourself with.

 Here’s an example: Stephen Hsu recently stepped down as senior vice president for research and innovation at Michigan State after a petition successfully ousted him.
 That letter, which has more than 800 signatures, described Hsu as “an open racist and eugenicist” and accused him of using his podcast “to praise and promote individuals who themselves traffic in Holocaust denial and antisemitism.”